scottdware/panco/README.md

 Command-line tool that interacts with Palo Alto firewalls and Panorama.

 Primarily, this tool is used for creating a mass amount of objects and/or groups using a CSV file.
 You can also modify existing groups (add, remove) using a CSV file as well.
+Exporting of certain types of information is another primary function, and include:

-Log exporting is another primary function, wheras you can query any log type just like you would in the GUI, and export them to a CSV file locally on your machine.
+* Log exporting: Query any log type just like you would in the GUI, and export them to a CSV file locally on your machine.
+* Session table dump: Query the entire session table on a firewall, and export it to a CSV file.
+  * You can also use filters just as you would on the command line.

 All of the backend functions are from the [go-panos](https://github.com/scottdware/go-panos) package.